nbeaver/cmd_oysters/README.rst

 - Building up a complex ``find`` command by combining simpler examples.

-- Leveraging existing commands without copying and pasting them from online forums.
+- Leveraging well-known commands without copying and pasting them from online forums.

-- Rapidly finding commands for administering an unfamiliar system.
+- Quick lookup of commands for doing familiar tasks on an unfamiliar system.

-More generally, this is intended to be extendable to interactive textual commands in general, such as ``gnuplot``, ``ipython``, ``irb``,
+More generally, this is intended to be extendible to interactive textual commands in general, such as ``gnuplot``, ``ipython``, ``irb``, ``maxima``, and so on.

-..
-Restarting daemons, changing permissions, shell incompatibility.

-..
-Security of shell commands, looking online ones.

 ..
 Composite commands versus component commands.